 Özyeğin University was awarded the EUCX (Extended Erasmus University Charter) by the Education, Audiovisual and Culture Executive Agency of the European Commission in the 2009 round.
 Based on this Charter, starting from the 2009/10 academic year, Özyeğin students qualified for Erasmus mobility.
-In line with the application and evaluation procedures of the 2013-20 project phase, Özyeğin University's charter has been renewed.
+In line with the application and evaluation procedures of the 2021-27 project phase, Özyeğin University's Erasmus Charter for Higher Education has been renewed.

 Erasmus+ program offers the possibility of studying abroad in an EU country for a period of 3 to 12 months.
 Outgoing exchange students are responsible for paying their regular tuition fees at Özyeğin, and benefit from the tuition fee waiver at the host institution.
 It is recommended that undergraduate OzU students apply for an exchange semester in their second year.
 OzU graduate students are recommended to apply in their first year of their studies.

 The International Office opens applications for participation in the Erasmus exchange at the end of each Fall semester.
 The minimum application criteria is 2.20/4.00 CGPA for undergraduate students, 3.00/4.00 CGPA for the graduate students, having completed one semester, registering for the Erasmus Language Exam (ELE) and get min.
 60/100 points from the exam.

 In order to become eligible for participation, students must complete their freshman/first year of studies in their diploma program.